oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

 ![drpg add atp](./images/phoenix-atp-add.png)

 **muhsop-phoenix** DRPG status will change to updating; wait for a few seconds.
 You should be able to see ATP database has been added as Member.
 Refresh the DRPG page if required.
-You can monitor the request's status in the **Work requests* section under Resources.
+You can monitor the status in the *Work requests* section under Resources.

 ![drpg atp added](./images/phoenix-atp-added.png)

 Navigate back to the DR Protection group page; the status of DRPG should be active.

-7. Now, we have added all the required members in the **muhsop-Ashburn** DRPG.
+7. Now, we have added all the required members in the **muhsop-phoenix** DRPG.
 It should show ATP Database.

     ![drpg members phoenix](./images/phoenix-allmembers.png)

 You may now **proceed to the next lab**.

+## Troubleshooting tips

+1. After adding the member, in case if the member is not showing up.
+Re-add the member again.

 ## Acknowledgements

 - **Author** -  Suraj Ramesh, Principal Product Manager
-- **Last Updated By/Date** -  Suraj Ramesh,August 2022
+- **Last Updated By/Date** -  Suraj Ramesh,September 2022